 From Our Blog

-The post Property Manager MA: Things to ask at an Open House appeared first on J. Butler Property Management.
+The post Property Manager MA: How to refinance your Mortgage appeared first on J. Butler Property Management.

 J. Butler Property Management, LLC. : Haverhill, Massachusetts

 For larger apartment buildings that have a concierge desk, a touchscreen system is available that will connect directly to each tenant’s home, cell and office phones.
 The system typically contains the names of that tenant’s housekeeper, dog-walker and other service people.
 The building’s vendors can also be plugged into that system.
 A tenant can log in and change her information, in case she’s using a different dog walker one week or if she’s hosting a big party, she can enter her guest list, so that the concierge doesn’t have to call up to her apartment each time someone arrives.
 Such a system, which can serve hundreds of units, can be installed for only a few thousand dollars.
 An experienced property manager knows that one priority for any building’s security is protection of the HVAC system, which means protection of the roof.
 A building can be infected in minutes through the HVAC.
 For this reason, some buildings have installed motion detectors all around that system, with infrared beams that are tripped whenever someone walks through them.
 An outdoor flame detection system can announce a roof fire immediately.
 Even a spark from a cigarette lighter will notify the concierge or a central station.
 A camera surveying the street is now considered by many to be a must, as are cameras on the garbage area, boiler room, laundry room, rooftop, bulkhead door, mailbox area, inside the elevators, lobby, front door and fitness center.
 Access control, via key cards, should follow the camera line.
 A conventional key can always be duplicated.
 With access controls, however, if an unauthorized person is seen on camera using the key card, it can easily be disabled.